 Finally, you have Chinese social media platforms.
 With more than 660 million Internet users in China and an estimated 9 out of 10 Chinese netizens having at least one account on social media, having a profile on main Chinese social media platforms will definitely benefit your sale forecasts.

-The main social media in China are WeChat, Weibo, Qzone, QQ and Ren Ren.
+The main social media in China are WeChat, Weibo, Qzone, QQ, and Ren Ren.
 WeChat is the most widely used in China.
 68% of adult Chinese netizens use WeChat.
 What is WeChat?
 WeChat is an instant messaging mobile app developed by Tencent (father of QQ).

 As a brand, you can create an official account on WeChat (see picture for Phillips above)

 Another social media you may consider using is Weibo.
 Weibo is a microblogging platform with more than 222 million active users in China alone.
 As you can see Phillips has more than 135 000 followers on Weibo.
-As the word-of-mouth is prevalent in China, sharing information on social media platforms allows the Chinese visitor to build their own opinion about the products and sometimes to share the information with their online friends.
+As word-of-mouth is prevalent in China, sharing information on social media platforms allows Chinese visitor to build their own opinion about the products and sometimes to share the information with their online friends.

 Chinese people tend to directly think “online” when they encounter an issue with a product or a service.
 Social media is a double-sword tool that should be used wisely.

 Xiao Mi, a growing Chinese tech company, had to deal with both the good and bad sides of social media in China.
-The brand usually had good reviews and positive comments online when it started to sell their air filters earlier this year.
+The brand usually had good reviews and positive comments online when it started to sell its air filters earlier this year.
 Actually, this good reputation helped them to sell more than 800,000 units of air filters almost instantly after the launch.

 However, they are recently dealing with e-reputation issues.
-According to Fortune.com, a post originally published one of Xinhua‘s official accounts on WeChat about the fact that Xiao Mi’s air filters are fake and bad quality was shared across Chinese social media in February 2016.
+According to Fortune.com, a post originally published one of Xinhua’s official accounts on WeChat about the fact that Xiao Mi’s air filters are fake and have bad quality was shared across Chinese social media in February 2016.

-If you want to thrive in the Chinese market you will thus have to provide high-quality products, have a strong presence online through social media websites and online press releases as well as maintaining, improving your online reputation.
+If you want to thrive in the Chinese market you will thus have to provide high-quality products, have a strong presence online through social media websites and online press releases as well as maintain, improving your online reputation.